Is Your Company Sitting on Hidden Cash?

 Myth #2 – The Type of Research We Do Isn’t Covered Under the Credit.

 On the flip side, basic research has a much broader scope.
 This research type involves scientists and/or researchers who will often rule out things that won’t work and identify products or processes that might work.
-Basic research attempts to learn things that aren’t necessarily part of a solution to a problem, rather, it is the gathering of knowledge that we don’t already possess.
+Basic research attempts to learn things that aren’t necessarily part of a solution to a problem; rather, it is the gathering of knowledge that we don’t already possess.

 Myth #3: My Company is Too Small to Take Advantage of the Credit.

-Even small and mid-sized manufacturers can use the R&D credit to make a nice deposit into your cash flow.
+Even small and mid-sized organizations can use the R&D credit to make a nice deposit into your cash flow.
 Thanks to recent legislation, the R&D credit is now permanent, much smaller, and business-friendly.
 Eligible Small Businesses (defined as a business with less than $50 million in average gross receipts for the three preceding years) are now able to use the R&D tax credit to offset their alternative minimum tax (AMT).

 Tom Moul, CPA - Stambaugh Ness